Align San Diego Family Chiropractic

 Uploaded insurance card images are sent to OpenAI GPT-4o Vision with response_format: json_schema — not free-text extraction, but Zod-validated structured output.
 The schema constrains what the model can return, eliminating hallucinated fields entirely.

 Downstream orchestration runs in parallel: CRM contact creation in GoHighLevel with deduplication by email, 4 separate emails (patient confirmation, staff notification, bizops summary, failure alerts), and a Slack notification — all wrapped in a 60-second maxDuration API route.
+Each of the 7 services fails independently, so a flaky CRM call doesn't leave a patient wondering if their insurance was received.

 Partial Success > Total Rollback